binxio/cfn-waf-provider/README.md

 stack containing some examples of rate-based rules.
 Some with predicates and some without.

-## WAF API Behavior
+### WAF API Behavior

 In order to create, update, or delete a rule we have to request a ChangeToken from WAF.
 We send this token with such a request, which allows the WAF to prevent conflicting requests from being submitted.
 However, once a change token is requested using the getChangeToken action it continues to return the same token until it is actually used in a create, update or delete request.
 For the custom provider this means that if at least two resources are created simultaneously they can potentially receive the same change token.
 The first to use the token succeeds while the others will receive a stale token error.

-However, the current behavior means that we have to either force sequential create, update and delete requests for rate-based rules using the ```DependsOn:``` CloudFormation statement or configure the lambda with max concurrency one.
+The current behavior means that we have to either force sequential create, update and delete requests for rate-based rules using the ```DependsOn:``` CloudFormation statement or configure the lambda to have max concurrency one.
 This does come with the downside that rule creation plus an update to add predicates can take up to 10 minutes per rule.

 Another option is to request a new token whenever a conflict occurs, however, I do not like the idea of hoping that these conflicts don’t cascade to the point of “too many request timeouts” on the API.
-Lastly, one could also attempt to force synchronization during the token request and it being used, however, that seems like a poor design choice to me.
+Lastly, one could also attempt to force synchronization during the token request and it being used, however, that personally seems like a poor design choice.